About Social Sciences Computing Services

-The SSD Divisional Security Officer [DSO] provides consulting for security concerns related to pre-award grant development, Data Use Agreements, compliance and Data Mananagement Plans.
+The SSD Divisional Security Officer [DSO] provides consulting for security concerns related to pre-award grant development, Data Use Agreements, compliance and Data Management Plans.

-The DSO can also provide researchers access to online tools such as Qualtrics and REDCap [a partnership with UChicago's Biological Sciences Division].
+The DSO can also provide researchers access to online tools such as Qualtrics, REDCap [a partnership with UChicago's Biological Sciences Division] and SurveyCTO.